Skip to main content

 Three semi trucks lined up, one is yellow, one is green and one is red

 In 2022, around a quarter of vehicles and over six percent of drivers failed Level 1 DOT inspections.
-Being ready for these audits is vital for keeping both your trucks and drivers safe and ensuring they stay on the road.
+Being ready for these audit is vital for keeping both your trucks and drivers safe and ensuring they stay on the road.

 What is a DOT inspection?